How to Immigrate From Singapore to Canada

 - Federal Skilled Worker Program;

 When you create your Express Entry Profile, you are given a score based on the Comprehensive Ranking System that measures your eligibility to move to the country.

-This factors in education levels, occupation, work experience, language ability, adaptability to provincial life and other selection criteria.
+These factors in education levels, occupation, work experience, language ability, adaptability to provincial life, and other selection criteria.
 The country then has individual draws during the month to choose those who scored the best from the pool of candidates to give an ITA (Invitation to Apply).
 This allows the applicant to apply to become a permanent resident of Canada.